AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 {sample}CS\_Legend\_Standalone\_01{sample}

-The legend is interactive by default.
-The {api:anychart.standalones.Legend#itemsSource}itemsSource(){api} method is used to bind it to the charts:
+The legend is interactive by default – it is bound to the chart by using the {api:anychart.standalones.Legend#itemsSource}itemsSource(){api} method:

 ```
 // create a standalone legend